graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 sidebar_position: 3
 ---

 Scalars are the most basic, fundamental unit of content in GraphQL.
-It is one of two leaf types (the other being [ENUMS](../types/enums)).
-When a query is resolved the returned data will be a set of nested key/value pairs where every key is a string and every value is either another set of key/value pairs, an enum or a scalar.
+It is one of two leaf types (the other being [enums](../types/enums)).

 Enums, being a type of their own, are very straight forward in .NET.
 Scalars, however; can be anything.
 For instance, the `Uri` scalar is represented in GraphQL by a string.
 On the server though, we convert it into a `System.Uri` object, with all the extra features that go along with it.

 This can be done for any value that can be represented as a simple set of characters.
-When you create a scalar you declare its .NET type, provide a value resolver that accepts raw data from a query (a `ReadOnlySpan<char>`) and returns the completed scalar value.
+When you create a scalar you declare its .NET type, provide a value resolver that accepts raw data from a query (a `ReadOnlySpan<char>`) and returns the instantiated scalar value.

-Lets say we wanted to build a scalar called `Money` that can handle both an amount and currency symbol.
+Lets say we wanted to build a scalar called `Money` that can handle both an amount and currency symbol (e.g. "$23.45").
 We might accept it in a query like this:

 ```csharp title="Declaring a Money Scalar"
 public class InventoryController : GraphController